 – commenting on public health policy options to encourage stewardship, – IN PROGRESS

 – commenting on the impact of potential disruptive technologies reaching the market, – COMPLETED

-– engage in developing alternative reward models, and – IN PROGRESS
+– engage in developing alternative reward models, and – COMPLETED

 If you are interested in participating with any of the above, please contact Science Communications Officer Victoria Wells and provide your name, email address, affiliations, and an indication of the capacity in which you would like to get involved.

 For more information on the team responsible for these activities, see Work Package 2: Creation and testing of new economic models